ZXSQ1/dopen/README.md

 # dopen
-A simple and somewhat fast script that you can use to open devdocs' docs in the terminal utilizing the terminal utility of devdocs known as `devdocs`.
+A simple and somewhat fast script that you can use to open devdocs' docs in the terminal utilizing the terminal utility of devdocs known as `dedoc`.

 ## Requirements
 - The `dedoc` utility (can be found at https://github.com/toiletbril/dedoc)